nakabonne/sxds/README.md

 Simple-xds for data-plane in ServiceMesh.
 This works as control-plane with the minimum function.

-## In the beginning

-This README is written on the premise that you understand [data-plane-api](https://www.envoyproxy.io/docs/envoy/latest/configuration/overview/v2_overview) to a certain extent.
+This README assumes you're familiar with the [data-plane-api](https://www.envoyproxy.io/docs/envoy/latest/configuration/overview/v2_overview) already

 ## Motivation
 In realizing Service Mesh, istio is really a wonderful choice.